-- Mr. Gold served as chapter 7 trustee in the publicly held Computer Learning Centers Inc. case, successfully liquidating 25 schools in 10 states and raising $30 million-largely from intangible assets-to benefit more than 9,000 mostly consumer and employee creditors.
-Computer Learning Centers was thought by many to be a near worthless enterprise when the case was commenced but diligent effort and sheer determination employed by the Wiley Rein team in the pursuit of value for the creditors resulted in a happy ending for the constituent parties.
+- Mr. Gold served as chapter 7 Trustee in the publicly held Computer Learning Centers Inc. case, successfully liquidating 25 schools in 10 states and raising $30 million—largely from intangible assets—to benefit more than 9,000 mostly consumer and employee creditors.
+Computer Learning Centers was thought by many to be a near worthless enterprise when the case began, but diligent effort and sheer determination by the Wiley Rein team in the pursuit of value for the creditors resulted in a happy ending for the constituent parties.
 [See CLC completes bankruptcy sale, collecting $23M]

 - Getting the Right Bankruptcy Trustee

 - Taneja Bankruptcy Trustee Initiates 45 Lawsuits in Connection with Ponzi Scheme